What can therapy do for me?

 - Developing habits that support you in attaining your goals

-Every session is unique and caters to the individual and their specific goals.
+Every session is unique and caters an individual's specific goals.
 It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions.
 Sometimes in work I do, the emphasis is away from the primary issues because the focus is toward positive action that may make the issue come into a clearer perspective.
 Generally, I schedule a series of weekly sessions, with each session lasting around fifty minutes.
 Work can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
-Generally, you are asked to take certain actions outside of each session, such as reading a relevant book or keeping records to track certain behaviors.
+Generally, you are asked to take certain actions outside of each session, such as recording your dreams, reading a relevant book, or keeping records to track certain behaviors.
 The goals are goals you set for yourself.
 It is important to process what has been discussed and integrate it into your life between sessions.
 You must be an active participant, both during and between the sessions.
-People seeking self-awarenesare willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.
+People seeking self-awareness are willing to take responsibility for their actions, work towards self-change, and create greater awareness in their lives.
 Here are some things you can expect:

 - Compassion, respect, and understanding